sippohippo/cybersecuritybase-project1/README.md

 pip install -r ./requirements.txt
 ```

 5. Setup the database and populate it with the data.
 Note, you need to change the image file addresses to your local ones in lines 5-10 in the test data!
+More specifically, go to the test_images folder, see what your address to each file is and change the respective address in the data.sql file.
+This would be done by replacing this /Users/sippo/ part of the address with your own address where you cloned the repository.

 ```bash
 psql < schema.sql